Halvosaurus34/Halvosaurus34/README.md

 ### ⚡ I’m constantly learning everything I can about web development!

-### 😄 I recently graduated from a Trilogy bootcamp that focused on full-stack development and am currently looking for work!
+### 😄 I recently graduated from University of Toronto and am currently looking for work!

 &nbsp;